emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 we need to copy the old heap into a new one in that case.
 If ALLOW_MEMORY_GROWTH is set, this initial amount of memory can increase later; if not, then it is the final and total amount of memory.

+By default, this value is calculated based on INITIAL_HEAP, STACK_SIZE, as well the size of static data in input modules.

 (This option was formerly called TOTAL_MEMORY.)